wso2/cellery/docs/cli-reference.md

 If this is not given all instances which are currently depending on the provided dependency instance will be considered._
 * _-p, --percentage: The percentage of traffic to be routed to the target instance.
 If not specified, this will be considered to be 100%._
 * _-a, --enable-session-awareness: Flag to enable session aware routing based on user name.
 An instance will be selected and will be propagated via the header `x-instance-id`.
 Its the cell component's responsibility to forward this header if this option is to be used._
+* _-y, --assume-yes: Assume the answer as yes to any user prompts, such as the confirmation to continue with routing when there are api version mismatches._

 Ex:
  ```